NathanRibeiroC/FRONTEND-REFERENCE/README.md

   Performance, not optimized for high-frequency state changes

+Reducer --> (Changes data) Central Data --> (Subscription) Component --> Action --> (Dispatches) --> Reducer

+Example code: CHAP18/src/components/Counter
+Example code: CHAP18/src/components/store/

+VERY IMPORTANT: Should never change state on reduce, instead overwrite the value
+OBS: on reduce toolkit it is allowed, because it already makes internally the overwrite

+VERY IMPORTANT: Reducers must be pure, side-effect free (not sending HTTP request or other sync tasks), SYNCHRONOUS FUNCTIONS

+OBS: We can use components to handle it or ACTION CREATORS

+Example code: CHAP19/src/store

+VERY IMPORTANT: WHERE SHOULD SIDE-EFFECTS AND ASYNC TASKS BE EXECUTED

+1 - Inside components (useEffect())

+2 - Inside action creators

+Example code: CHAP19/src/store/car-actions.js

+SYNC CODE

+1 - Use reducers and avoid action creators or components

+## SPA Routing

+Multiple pages in Single Pages Applications

+<Link> tag, switch between pages without making http requests
+Example code: CHAP20-REACT-ROUTER\src\components\layout\MainNavigation.js

+Programatic navigation, when a form is submited as an example, auto redirect to some page:

+CHAP20-REACT-ROUTER\src\pages\NewQuote.js

+Exact, once a url is exactly matched get in:

+CHAP20-REACT-ROUTER\src\App.js

+Warning if user tries to navigate away and started entering data:

+CHAP20-REACT-ROUTER\src\components\quotes\QuoteForm.js

 ## CUSTOM HOOKS

 Unlike "regular functions", custom hooks can use other React hooks and React state.